kaw393939/docker_flask/readme.md

 ### Instructions

 1. Clone this repo to your local (DO NOT FORK THIS REPO, IF YOU DO YOU HAVE TO ENABLE ACTIONS BEFORE ANYTHING RUNS)
-2. Create a new repo on your own account
+2. Create a new repo on your own Github account
-3. Remove the origin remote and replace it with your own new repo.
-(Do not add a readme or anything it should be empty)
+3. Change the origin by replacing it with your own new repo.
+(Do not add a readme or any other file while creating the repository)
 4. Create an account with Heroku, create an app for production and an app for development
 5. Create a new repo in Docker hub

 #### Setup Docker and Heroku Credentials In the Repository Settings under Action -> Secret

-6. Add repository settings for action secrets for DOCKER_USERNAME, DOCKER_PASSWORD, HEROKU_API_KEY (put the appropriate values in)
+6. In your newly created Github repository, add new repository secrets for DOCKER_USERNAME, DOCKER_PASSWORD, HEROKU_API_KEY (Values are DOCKER_USERNAME: your docker hub username; DOCKER_PASSWORD: your docker hub password; HEROKU_API_KEY: API key from the heroku app)
 ### GitHub Notes:  Set the action secrets repository in: -> settings -> actions -> secrets
 ### Heroku Notes: Get the heroku API key from account in: -> applications -> create authorization button